LSST-nonproject/sims_maf_contrib/README.md

 Contributed code for MAF (sims_maf)

-When contributing new metrics, please try to do the following:
+When contributing new metrics, please do the following:
-* Put your name an email in a comment at the top of the file
+* Put your name and email in a comment at the top of the file.
-* DOCUMENT YOUR CODE
-  In python, one typically puts a description between triple-quotes in the __init__ method.
+* Document your code.
+This includes a desscription of what your metric does -- if you place this information in triple-quotes directly after the class description, it will be available if someone types 'help(YourMetricName)' in a python shell.
 * Make sure someone else can tell what is being computed and why.
-* Make it clear what the units of the output are
+* Make it clear what the units of the output are.
-* Make it clear what values are better or worse
+* Make it clear what values are better or worse.
 * Feel free to include a config file that exercises the code.
 You can use the displayDict to add a caption.

 Please submit your code along with a configuration file that runs it so we can easily reproduce your outputs.